The Appointed Times of YHVH—the Day of Trumpets and the Messiah

 I shall not come upon you as a thief, if then you do wake up, and you shall know at what hour I come upon you.

-The prayer for Yeshua the Rabbis do not want you to know
+The prayer the Rabbis do not want you to know

-Below is Part 6 of an eye-opening video recorded by the Ultra Orthodox Haredi Rabbi Simcha Pearlmutter who is speaking of his faith in the real Messiah Yeshua.
-He is speaking of the Jewish Messiah revealed from ancient Jewish books and what the Jewish people secretly believe in.
+Below is Part 6 of an eye-opening video recorded by the Ultra-Orthodox Haredi Rabbi Simcha Pearlmutter who is speaking of his faith in Yeshua, the Jewish Messiah, revealed in ancient Jewish books.

 Unfortunately, this ancient prayer has been taken out of the new editions of the prayer book contrary to the very Rabbinic enactments that no one can change what the Sages have already enacted.